Eleanor Roosevelt: Other postwar activities and honors

 By the 1950s, Roosevelt's international role as spokesperson for women led her to stop publicly criticizing the Equal Rights Amendment (ERA), although she never supported it.
 In the early 1960s, she announced that, due to unionization, she believed the ERA was no longer a threat to women as it once may have been and told supporters that they could have the amendment if they wanted it.
 In 1961, President Kennedy's undersecretary of labor, Esther Peterson, proposed a new Presidential Commission on the Status of Women.
 Kennedy appointed Roosevelt to chair the commission, with Peterson as director.
 This was Roosevelt's last public position.
 She died just before the commission issued its report.
 It concluded that female equality was best achieved by recognition of gender differences and needs, and not by an Equal Rights Amendment.

 Throughout the 1950s, Roosevelt embarked on countless national and international speaking engagements.
 She continued to pen her newspaper column and made appearances on television and radio broadcasts.
 She averaged one hundred fifty lectures a year throughout the 1950s, many devoted to her activism on behalf of the United Nations.
+She was widely known for her anti-colonial stance.
+She supported Moroccan independence through both personal intervention with the US authorities and addressing the Moroccan question in her column My Day.

 Roosevelt received the first annual Franklin Delano Roosevelt Brotherhood Award in 1946.
-Other notable awards she received during her life postwar included the Award of Merit of the New York City Federation of Women's Clubs in 1948, the Four Freedoms Award in 1950, the Irving Geist Foundation Award in 1950, and the Prince Carl Medal (from Sweden) in 1950.
+Other awards she received during her life postwar included the Award of Merit of the New York City Federation of Women's Clubs in 1948, the Four Freedoms Award in 1950, the Irving Geist Foundation Award in 1950, and the Prince Carl Medal (from Sweden) in 1950.
 She was the most admired living woman, according to Gallup's most admired man and woman poll of Americans, every year between 1948 (the poll's inception) to 1961 (the last poll before her death) except 1951.

 Following the Bay of Pigs in 1961, President Kennedy asked Roosevelt, labor leader Walter Reuther, and Milton S. Eisenhower, brother of President Eisenhower, to negotiate the release of captured Americans with Cuban leader Fidel Castro.